stevenc49/stevenc49.github.io/_problems/sql_facebook_practice.md

 {% highlight sql %}

 -- a.
-The names of all salespeople that have an order with Samsonic. select distinct name from salesperson s join orders o on s.id=o.salesperson_id;
+The names of all salespeople that have an order with Samsonic. select name from salesperson where id in ( select o.salesperson_id from orders o join customer c on o.cust_id=c.id where c.name='Samsonic'
+)

 -- b.
-The names of all salespeople that do not have any order with Samsonic. select name from salesperson s where s.id not in ( select salesperson_id from orders
+The names of all salespeople that do not have any order with Samsonic. select distinct s.name from orders o join salesperson s on o.salesperson_id=s.id where cust_id not in ( select id from customer where name='Samsonic'
-  );
+)

 -- c.
 The names of salespeople that have 2 or more orders. select name